gmstan/STDISCM-MP1/README.md

 - Please only input X-position from 0 to 1280, and Y-positions from 0 to 720.

 - Please only input velocities from 0 to 8.
-Inputting negative velocities will cause the wall collision to fail.
-Inputting velocities over 8 may also cause the ball to pass through the wall instead of bouncing on it.
+    - Inputting negative velocities will cause the wall collision to fail.
+    - Inputting velocities over 8 may also cause the ball to pass through the wall instead of bouncing on it.

-- Movement Directions starts on the positive X. Meaning 0 will cause the ball to move rightward; 90 will cause the ball to move upwards; 180 causes the ball to move leftwards, and 270 causes the ball to go downwards.
+- Movement Directions starts on the positive X and goes counter-clockwise.
+    - 0 will cause the ball to move rightward
+    - 90 will cause the ball to move upwards
+    - 180 causes the ball to move leftwards
+    - 270 causes the ball to go downwards

-- The more balls added, the worse the frame rate becomes.
-If the frame rate drops significantly, the ball movement may be affected.
+- If the frame rate drops significantly, the ball movement may be affected.

-- If you see the balls leave a trail, this is only a UI glitch, you can remove it by reloading the application (ie. minimize and reopen the app, or clicking on a different app and clicking back to the app to reload the scene)
+- If you see the balls leave a trail, this is only a UI glitch, you can remove it by reloading the application
+    - (ie. minimize and reopen the app, or clicking on a different app and clicking back to the program to reload the scene)

 # Authors